eBay/tsv-utils/docs/BuildingWithLTO.md

 $ make test-nobuild
 ```

 This is similar to the LTO build, but adds PGO support for those tools that support it.
-This does add to the build time, as it includes compiling and run an instrumented build.
-However, builds are still reasonably quick.
+This does add to the build time, as it includes compiling and running an instrumented build.
+Builds are still reasonably quick.

 ## Additional options